Here is a brief, tragic, and important history lesson. It’s about the Irish Potato Famine and weird rumors, and it relates to the recent elections.

 I have a friend who works with communities of undocumented immigrants in the U.S. One night I was eating dinner at his house and sat next to a young man I will call Mateo who was an undocumented immigrant from Mexico.

 Mateo had fled from Mexico and crossed a treacherous desert to enter the U.S. to escape being forced into the drug cartel.
-He had come to the United States, not to destabilize U.S. elections, but to live a life free from harmful coercion.
+He came to the United States, not to destabilize U.S. elections, but to live a life free from harmful coercion.
 He wanted to be able to flourish—just like Irish Immigrants.
 Just like our ancestors that came to the U.S. looking for a better life.
 Just like you and me.

 If you enjoyed this post, please consider sharing it on social media.